New Latina is a cross between a convenience store and fine-food emporium

-Latina, an upscale grocer in Montreal’s Mile End district, has opened its second store in the heart of downtown, a subterranean 1,500 sq. ft. cross between a convenience store and a fine-food emporium.
+Latina, an upscale grocer in Montreal’s Mile End district, has opened their second store in the heart of downtown, a subterranean 1,500 sq. ft. cross between a convenience store and a fine-food emporium.

 The concept, says Bernard Legendre, who owns Latina with his wife, Josée Chrétien, is “in and out, everything you need, every day, again and again.”

-The Latina Gourmet Store is in a chic area of Sherbrooke Street West, across from the Museum of Fine Arts.
+The Latina Gourmet Store is in a chic area of Sherbrooke St. W across from the Museum of Fine Arts.